Japanese Car Brands (manufacturer car companies, logos)

 Scion Logo

-The company, founded in 2003, offered affordable, stylish, and compact vehicles.
-Moreover, each car was sold in a single configuration at a basic cost.
-The head office of the firm was located in Torrance, California (USA).
-In 2016, the brand was absorbed by the parent company Toyota, and it ceased to exist.
+The company was founded in 2003 and offers affordable, stylish, compact cars.
+Each car is sold in a single configuration at a base price.
+The firm’s head office was located in Torrance, California (USA).
+In 2016, the parent company, Toyota, absorbed the brand and ceased to exist.
 The remaining car models were discontinued or renamed Toyotas.